particle-iot/docs/src/content/reference/cloud-apis/webhooks.md

 Webhook responses to devices are split into 512 byte chunks before sending to devices.

-If you response is larger than 512 but less than the maximum allowed by the device (typically 1024 bytes for most Gen 3 and Gen 4 devices), then you can send the response unchunked, however if the response exceeds the maximum size it will be discarded.

 The main reason to use unchunked is when you want to process the response using Logic.
 When the recipient is Logic, instead of a device, the maximum event is 100 Kbytes.
 This allows Logic to parse complex data structures easily and then only send a small portion to devices, either by publishing another event, or by storing the data in Ledger.

+If your response is larger than 512 but less than the maximum allowed by the device (typically 1024 bytes for most Gen 3 and Gen 4 devices), then you can send the response unchunked, however if the response exceeds the maximum size it will be discarded.

 ```
 DEFAULT